What’s the difference between 1099s and W-2s?

 This will usually involve using payroll software or having an administrator run payroll for you.

-For 1099s, all you have to do is cut a cheque and file a 1099-MISC at tax time.
+For 1099s, all you have to do is cut a check and file a 1099-NEC at tax time.

 1099s have less regulatory burden, usually